Ep. 265 Here Is Practical Help for Anyone Stuck in a Bad Habit

 Isolate the Origin

-Alternately, it could be that your mortification will be a life-long process, which is an exercise in humility and strengthening from the Lord as you lean into Him in your weakness to gain His strength.
+Alternately, it could be that your mortification will be a life-long process, an exercise in humility and strengthening from the Lord as we lean into Him in our weakness to gain His strength over our temptations.
 It’s like a recurring skin disease—eczema.
 You put a topical ointment on the problem, knowing it recurs, and you have to keep applying the medication.
-You don’t despair because there is a daily cure, though not permanent until you get a new body.
+You don’t despair because there is a daily cure, though not a permanent one, until you get a new body.
+Whether you find a permanent or daily cure, you have a prescription.

-Whether you find a permanent or temporal cure, you do have a prescription.
-Sometimes our solutions are not how we would prescribe them, but the humble heart receives the Lord’s mercies with gratitude and active obedience.
-This type of teaching is for those who have ears to hear, and if you do, you’re on the path to more extraordinary transformation.
+Sometimes, our solutions are not how we would prescribe them, but the humble heart receives the Lord’s mercies with gratitude and active obedience.
+This type of teaching is for those with ears to hear, and if you do have your biblical ears on, you’re on the path to more extraordinary transformation.

 Practical Path Forward